yuan0623/SFND-2D-Feature-Tracking/README.md

     code cannot run, this combination does not work
   - Detector: SIFT, Descriptor: SIFT

+    82 81 85 95 90 82 83 103 105
 - MP.9 Performance Evaluation 3
   - The spreadsheet can be found [here](https://docs.google.com/spreadsheets/d/1uxNoxjb7APyzbs_wWEZHTDqBL1qvrkhQDfxyXEYi0ek/edit?usp=sharing)
+  - TOP3 detector / descriptor combinations:
+    1. FAST and BRISK
+    2. FAST and BRIEF
+    3. FAST and ORB

+    I chose these three combinations because they run with the shortest period of time.